School / High School Cheer

-School & High School Cheerleading
+School & High School cheerleading

 School cheer is affiliated with a middle or high school and governed by NFHS rules in partnership with USA Cheer.
 Teams cheer at school events (game-day) and may also compete at invitational and state championship events.